swathi-ms/Fire_Prediction/README.md

    - County names were corrected using spatial logic instead of relying on raw text.

 4. **Final Output**
-   - A cleaned DataFrame (`df_cleaned_final`) containing only valid California wildfire records with accurate coordinates and verified counties.
+   - A cleaned data (`cleaned.csv`) containing only valid California wildfire records with accurate coordinates and verified counties.

 ## 🚫 Outliers Removed